 An introduction into the preparation of cold entrees, salads, pates, aspics, and terrines.
-Carving of fruits and vegetables and the techniques of platter design and presentations prepare the student for buffet presentations and culinary competitions.
-Course offering: As needed
+Carving of fruits and vegetables and the techniques of platter design and prepare the student for buffet presentations and culinary competitions.
+Course offering: As needed.
+Prerequisites: HS245 and HS237

-- 1. Demonstrate positive work ethic using practical recipes in garde manger for the production of cold food preparations, salads, dressings, appetizers and hors d'ouevers for impressive plate presentations that incorporate techniques that utilize the tools that are needed in garde manger. - 2.
-Perform skills and tasks associated in garde manger through skill development and application of techniques under pressures associated with the demands in a professional garde manger kitchen - 3.
-Interpret the fundamentals of garde manger; emphasis will be placed on the preparation and presentation of the different varieties of cold food preparations, salads, dressings, appetizers and hors d'oeuvres, and application of the importance of Mise en place and culinary terms used in Garde Manger.
+- 1. Demonstrate positive work ethics required of them using practical recipes in garde manager for the production of cold food preparations, salads, dressings, appetizers and hors d'ouevers for impressive plate presentations that incorporate techniques that utilize the tools that are needed in garde manger. - 2.
+Perform skills and tasks associated in garde manger through skill development and application of techniques under pressures associated with the demands in a professional garde manger kitchen after completion of this course. - 3.
+Interpret the fundamentals of garde manger, as emphasis will be placed on the preparation and presentation of the different varieties of cold food preparations, salads, dressings, appetizers and hors d'oeuvres, and application of the importance of Mise en place and culinary terms used in Garde Manger.

-HS244 BAKING AND BREADS (4)
+HS244 FUNDAMENTALS OF BREADS AND BAKING (4)